Near-realtime Facial Animation by Deep 3D Simulation Super-Resolution: Dataset Generation

-\paragraph{\textbf{Low-Resolution Dataset}} Since our facial muscles are in correspondence between the HR and LR, we can use the same blendshape muscle rig to drive the LR simulation and synthesize a corresponding LR dataset.
-We use the blendshape weights and jaw transforms resulting from the HR optimization as input into our LR simulation and run the quasistatic solver to obtain the corresponding LR tetrahedral simulation mesh deformations across all four sequences.
-The discrepancies between the surfaces embedded in the simulated LR mesh and conforming HR mesh, respectively, are illustrated in Fig \ref{fig:dx_zoom} of Sec. \ref{appendix:data_gen}.
+\paragraph{\textbf{Low-resolution dataset}} Since our facial muscles are in correspondence between the HR and LR, we can use the same blend shape muscle rig to drive the LR simulation and synthesize a corresponding LR dataset.
+We use the blend shape weights and jaw transforms resulting from the HR optimization as input into our LR simulation and run the quasistatic solver to obtain the corresponding LR tetrahedral simulation mesh deformations across all four sequences.
+The discrepancies between the surfaces embedded in the simulated LR mesh and conforming HR mesh, respectively, are illustrated in Figure \ref{fig:dx_zoom} of Section \ref{appendix:data_gen}.